soportebteam/trustos/source/cert.md

 ####   POST  -     `/certificate/advancedsign/notification`

-Receive notifications from any advanced signature flow
+Receive notifications from any advanced signature flow.

 This method and route requires a special authorization process, don't hesitate to ask us in order to provide you more detailed information.